MeesJ/roblox-scripts/README.md

 ## Welcome to roblox-scripts, the place for your Roblox scripts!
 ![/roblox-scripts banner](Repo-Assets/roblox-scripts.png)

 ## How to use
 Once you found a script you want to use in your own game, make sure to follow the instructions given in the script itself.
 I always put in the scripts where to place it and what script type to use.
-Once you've read the instructions, press the raw button which appears in the top bar of the area where the code is showed.
+Once you've read the instructions, press the raw button which appears in the top bar of the area where the code is shown.
 After you did that, press `CTRL + A` and `CTRL + C`.
 Go to Roblox, open your script and paste the code in that.

 It's simple as that!
 There's no need to give credits (unless told otherwise), but they are always appreciated!